-It's hard enough to be a thyroid patient without realizing that some doctors out there are very misinformed when it comes to thyroid disease.
-Endocrinologists, whose "specialization" is the endocrine system -- which includes the thyroid gland -- are sometimes the worst offenders when it comes to providing dubious information about your thyroid diagnosis and treatment.
+It’s hard enough to be a thyroid patient without realizing that some doctors out there are very misinformed when it comes to thyroid disease.
+Endocrinologists, whose “specialization” is the endocrine system — which includes the thyroid gland — are sometimes the worst offenders in providing dubious information about your thyroid diagnosis and treatment.

 1. “Your TSH is Normal.”